To Learn more about the UP for Learning faculty read their biographies below:

 Bruce Perlow – Associate Director

-Bruce was first introduced to YATST at the 2011 Rowland Conference and immediately felt “awed and inspired” by the students and the work they were doing, partnering with adults to redesign their schools and their learning experiences.
+As a classroom teacher at Otter Valley UHS Bruce was first introduced to YATST in 2011 immediately feeling “awed and inspired” by the students and the work they were doing, partnering with adults to redesign their schools and their learning experiences.
 As a result, Otter Valley participated in the Getting to ‘Y’ initiative, which culminated in a “wonderful and successful” community dialogue night.
-Bruce was then able to bring YATST to Otter Valley in the form of a credit- bearing class.
-Now, as an Associate Director, he’s drawing on that experience to help other school teams realize the potential of YATST affiliation, as well as M3: Metacognition, Mindset, and Motivation.
+Bruce was then able to bring YATST to Otter Valley in the form of a credit-bearing class.
+Now, as Associate Director, he draws upon that experience to help other school teams realize the potential of partnering with UP, and the powerful influence of the M3: Metacognition, Mindset, & Motivation work.
 Bruce says, “It is an honor and pleasure to do this work.”

 Karen Scott – Operations Director